 Students participating in the Internship Program will be required to take a heavier course schedule, due to immigration requirements.
 See below for more information.
 From term to term, the course offerings do not change significantly.
 Therefore, it is recommended to view the courses from the past year in order to gauge what will be offered during your desired upcoming term.
 The past academic year course offerings are listed below:

 Internships are not guaranteed, and students must apply and meet the required academic qualifications (e.g. GPA 3.3 cumulative, detailed cover letter, resume).
 The Internship Program is a challenging and rewarding experience, and academic credit is awarded upon successful completion of the internship placement and Internship Seminar course pending home institutional approval.

 Interns work 20 hours per week if placed at an International Organization and 15 hours per week if placed at a Non-Governmental Organization (NGO).
-If you intern at an NGO you must be enrolled in a minimum of 12.0 credit hours for the semester in addition to the Internship Program (equivalent of 4 academic courses + Internship Program).
-This heavier course load is due to Swiss immigration requirements for students that intern in Geneva.
-Students who intern at an International Organization will enroll in a minimum of 3 other academic courses.
+Regardless of placement, students must be enrolled in a minimum of 12 credit hours (including the 3 credit internship seminar course).